-- Clear Strikes-Removes current lightning symbols to allow for the refresh of lightning data when using a on-board lightning sensor.
+- Cell Displays storm cells using cell data obtained from a WX-500 stormscope.
+Each lightning strike is displayed as a yellow '+' sign, and clumps of strikes indicate the cell and cell intensity. - Display Off Turns display of lightning information off. - Clear Strikes-Removes current lightning symbols to allow for the refresh of lightning data when using a on-board lightning sensor.
 Does not remove Datalink lightning. - WX Rpts-Controls the type of Datalink weather information displayed on the map, as follows: - AII-Displays graphical METARs, AIRMETs, and SIGMETs. - ◆ METARS-Displays graphical METARs only. - ◆ AIRMET-Displays graphical AIRMETs only. - ◆ SIGMET-Displays graphical SIGMETs only. - DSPLY OFF-Turns off display of all weather information.

-For more information about Datalink functions, see Section 10.5, "Map Page with Datalink Weather" on page 100.
+For more information about Datalink, see Section 10, "Datalink (Optional)" on page 99.

-- Map Functions-Controls basic look of the map in terms of orientation, number of elements, and base map. - View-Orients the map for either Track/Heading Up or North Up.
+- 2) Map Functions-Controls basic look of the map in terms of orientation, number of elements, and base map. - View-Orients the map for either Track/Heading Up or North Up.
 FORWARD and CENTER views are oriented with Track/ Heading Up.
-North Up orients the map to true North, with the ownship symbol rotated to show track/heading. - Declutter-Controls the four levels of navigation database detail on the Map from most to least:
+North Up orients the map to true North, with the ownship symbol rotated to show track/heading. - Forward 120° view with airplane's present position displayed at the bottom.
+Current heading (or track) is displayed at the top of the map. - ◆ Center 360° view with airplane's present position displayed at the center of the compass range ring with current heading (or track) at the top of map. - North up 360° view with airplane's present position displayed at the center, and north is always at the top of the map. - Declutter-Controls the four levels of navigation database detail on the Map from most to least: